 Market conditions are factors that continually change and influence the cost of auto insurance and the price you pay.
-FSRA is observing that several factors are driving up costs such as rising inflation and the impact it is having on items like auto parts.
-Another factor is that people are driving more and there are more cars on the road.
+Several factors are driving up costs such as inflation and the impact it is having on items like auto parts and the cost of labour.
+Another factor is that people are driving more and there are more cars on the road increasing the risk of an accident.
+Increasing rates of auto theft can also impact your premium.
 FSRA will continue to actively monitor these conditions and the potential impacts they will have on auto insurance rates.

 The impact of these factors may be widespread or specific to your local area.
 Examples of current market conditions affecting auto insurance premiums in Ontario include:

-Your premium is affected by the increase in the price of goods and services over time.
+Your premium is affected by the increase in the price of goods, services and labour over time.
 Insurers adjust premiums based on the expected cost of covering future auto insurance claims.

 Physical damage costs